 It takes courage to feel our “crap” and then make the necessary diet and lifestyle improvements to help us gain the strength needed to get beyond the dark times in our life.
 Depression can become manageable if we allow our full range of emotions to move through us and not become us.
 Many of my clients eventually ditch their meds when they begin eating better, exercising, feeling their emotions, and staying present to what is happening in their life.

 To help shed some light, it’s important to find things to be grateful for right now in this present moment.
 For example: Right now I am alive.
 Holy Brussels Sprouts, Batman!
-I am alive.
-That, in itself, is freakin’ amazing!
-My lungs expand and contract with the air I breathe (even if it’s polluted!).
+I am alive!
+That, in itself, is amazing!
+My lungs expand and contract with the air I breathe (even if it’s polluted).
 My eyes, may not have 20/20 vision but I can still view the vibrant colors of food; rich green kale, bright orange squashes and carrots, shiny white onions, and deep purple cabbages.
 My taste buds can savor the salty, sweet, bitter, sour and pungent flavors of many foods.
 My flat Fred Flintstone feet walk me anywhere I want to go.
 My little fingers are functioning and able to type this information.
-Get the picture?

 There are many ways to get into the present.
 I highly recommend books or tapes on meditation by Tich Nhat Hahn (Peace is Every Step), Pema Chodran (When Things Fall Apart), or Jack Kornfield (A Path With Heart).

 Have faith in your body and mind.
-And, if you’re feeling down and in need a quick pick me up, here’s an inspirational video that’s sure to lift your spirits and make you smile.
-Life is beautiful.
+And, if you’re feeling down and in need a quick pick me up, here’s an inspirational video about gratitude that’s sure to lift your spirits and make you smile.